lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 So to enable optimum reuse, we can memoize each property individually, and reuse `Node` instances across every `compose` call.

-The keen reader might look at this and notice that there is a problem with this memoization approach.
+The keen reader might look at this and notice that there is a problem with this approach of memoizing based on execution order.
 This seems to break down when we introduce any type of control flow into our transform functions.
 For example, consider the following `TodoApp` function:

 ```kotlin
 fun Composer.TodoApp(items: List<TodoItem>) {